House Chain Collapse: What should you do now?

 The long period of waiting could bring out more buyers who are prepared to pay more for the house you want.
 And if this happens, the whole chain falls apart.

-The best thing to do here is to act quickly on things like surveys, and making sure your mortgage is there and ready to move on.
+The best thing to do here - and in any chain generally - is to act quickly on things like surveys, and making sure your mortgage is there and ready to move on.
 Get in touch with a mortgage advisor and a good solicitor as soon as possible after starting your house hunt, and they will be able to get the process moving quickly.
 Essentially, you’re doing everything you can to avoid delays.

 There are other ways to keep the damage to a minimum.
 One is to buy insurance that pays you a set sum if gazumping occurs.
 This doesn’t stop the chain from breaking of course, but it does take some of the financial outlay back.